Reopening D.C., Maryland and Virginia: What the latest metrics tell us

 Maryland officials say they’re on track to meet all of those goals.

-The state has already met its target for another 6,700 hospital beds, Hogan said, by freeing up beds normally used for elective procedures, erecting treatment tents in hospital parking lots, reopening a shuttered hospital in Laurel and converting the Baltimore Convention Center into a 250-bed field hospital.
+The state has already met its target for an additional 6,700 hospital beds, officials said, by freeing up beds normally used for elective procedures, erecting treatment tents in hospital parking lots, reopening a shuttered hospital in Laurel and converting the Baltimore Convention Center into a 250-bed field hospital.

 The governor’s acquisition of 500,000 coronavirus test kits from South Korea is a step toward reaching his goal of testing 10,000 people per day.
-But the state has been slow to use the tests and still lacks critical swabs used to collect samples and chemical reagents needed to detect the virus.
+But the state has been slow to use the tests and is still short on the swabs used to collect samples and the chemical reagents needed to run the tests.

 Last week, Maryland signed a contract with the National Opinion Research Center (NORC) at the University of Chicago to hire 1,000 contact tracers, which will bring its workforce for that effort to 1,250 such workers.